Whether you’re into edgy streetwear or classic vintage Levis, these Melbourne denim boutiques will have you ditching skinny jeans with ease.

 Kuwaii: Japanese organic cotton denim

 Cathedral Arcade gem Kuwaii creates timeless designs in Melbourne, with a focus on sustainability.
 That means quality craftsmanship, low volume runs and a transparent supply chain.
-The oversized Ghost Jeans are a tailored dream.
-An update on one of Kuwaii's most loved styles, they're high-waisted with front tucks, wide legs and a cute flower button.
-Made from GOTS certified organic cotton, the Japanese denim will just keep getting softer with time.
+The tailored jeans are a classic denim dream.
+An update on one of Kuwaii's most loved styles, they're high-waisted with front tucks, straight legs and a cute flower button.
+The denim will just keep getting softer with time.

 ALPHA60: high-waisted jeans